jae1911/BlockX/README.md

 It is made to prevent meshes, textures and any other kind of content from loading.

+Until I find a more elegant way of blocking asset loading, this mod throws a lot of exceptions in the log (non-fatal tho).

 > WARNING: THIS CAN AND WILL BREAK MAPS, SYSTEMS AND AVATARS DEPENDING ON WHAT IS BLOCKED

 > WARNING: THIS MOD ISN'T READY YET AND IS MISSING IMPORTANT FEATURES, DO NOT USE